-The following table provides certain information regarding our equity compensation plans in effect as of December 31, 2020:
+The following table provides certain information regarding our equity compensation plans in effect as of December 31, 2021:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-a exerci price of out option warrants an (b) ise standing 15, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders: 2012 Equity Compensation Plan (1) 549,561 \$ 7.27 2015 Equity Incentive Plan 4,094,199 \$ $7.09^{(2)}$ 2,423,020(3) Equity compensation plans not approved by security holders: 2017 Inducement Plan (4) 471,895 \$ 22.28(5) Total 5,115,655 2,423,020
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) pr Veighted-average exercise ice of outstanding options, arrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders: 2012 Equity Compensation Plan (1) 484,145 \$ 6.81 2015 Equity Incentive Plan 4,387,338 \$ 12.12 (2) 2,708,469 (3) Equity compensation plans not approved by security holders: 2017 Inducement Plan (4) 417,913 \$ 23.67 (5) Total 5,289,396 2,708,469

 - (1) Effective upon our initial public offering in October 2015, no additional further options or awards may be granted under the 2012 Equity Compensation Plan; all outstanding stock awards will continue to be governed by their existing terms. - (2) Weighted average exercise price for the 2015 Plan gives effect to outstanding restricted stock units, which have no exercise price.
-Excluding the restricted stock units, the weighted average exercise price would be \$15.45 per share. - (3) On January 1 of each year, the number of shares reserved under the 2015 Plan is automatically increased by 4% of the total number of shares of common stock that are outstanding at that time, or a lesser number of shares as may be determined by our Board.
-Pursuant to the terms of the 2015 Plan, an additional 1,804,372 shares were added to the number of available shares reflected in the table effective January 1, 2021. - (4) No additional further options or awards may be granted under the 2017 Inducement Plan; all outstanding stock awards will continue to be governed by their existing terms.
-For a description of the material terms of this plan, see "Executive Compensation-Summary Compensation Table-Narrative to Summary Compensation Table-Long-Term Incentives" in this proxy statement. - (5) Weighted average exercise price for the 2017 Inducement Plan gives effect to outstanding restricted stock units, which have no exercise price.
-Excluding the restricted stock units, the weighted average exercise price would be \$23.73 per share.
+Excluding the restricted stock units, the weighted average exercise price would be \$18.35 per share. - (3) On January 1 of each year, the number of shares reserved under the 2015 Plan is automatically increased by 4% of the total number of shares of common stock that are outstanding at that time, or a lesser number of shares as may be determined by our Board.
+Pursuant to the terms of the 2015 Plan, an additional 2,449,137 shares were added to the number of available shares reflected in the table effective January 1, 2022. - (4) In July 2017, our Board adopted the 2017 Inducement Plan, which is a non-stockholder approved stock plan adopted pursuant to the "inducement exception" provided under Nasdaq listing rules.
+All shares of common stock that were eligible for issuance under the 2017 Inducement Plan after October 1, 2018, including any shares underlying any awards that expire or are otherwise terminated, reacquired to satisfy tax withholding obligations, settled in cash or repurchased by the Company in the future that would have been eligible for reissuance under the 2017 Inducement Plan, were retired.
+No additional further options or awards may be granted under the 2017 Inducement Plan; all outstanding stock awards will continue to be governed by their existing terms. - (5) Weighted average exercise price for the 2017 Inducement Plan gives effect to outstanding restricted stock units, which have no exercise price.
+Excluding the restricted stock units, the weighted average exercise price would be \$24.09 per share.